hack3rs.ca network-security

 2. Mapping to Framework Functions Without Becoming Abstract

-Framework functions help ensure coverage: Identify (assets and ownership), Protect (controls in place), Detect (triggers and telemetry), Respond (containment and communication), and Recover (service restoration and lessons learned).
+Framework functions ensure coverage across the response lifecycle: Identify (assets and ownership), Protect (controls in place before the incident), Detect (what triggered and what telemetry is available), Respond (containment, communication, and investigation), Recover (service restoration and lessons learned).
+Map each playbook section to a function in your governance documentation.

-A good playbook includes what to collect, who to notify, what to avoid doing, and when to stop and ask for approval.
+A good playbook specifies what to collect, who to notify, what not to do (common mistakes or high-risk actions to avoid), and when to stop independent action and escalate for approval.

 Normal Behavior